Obony007/Multilingual-RAG-System-development-Bangla-/README.markdown

 1. **What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?**
    - **Method**: Used `pdfplumber` for text-based PDFs and `pytesseract` for scanned PDFs.
-   - **Why**: `pdfplumber` handles text-based PDFs well, while `pytesseract` supports Bengali OCR for scanned documents.
+   - **Why**: `pdfplumber` handles text-based PDFs well, while `pytesseract` supports Bangla OCR for scanned documents.
-   - **Challenges**: The provided OCR output was corrupted (Hindi characters instead of Bengali).
-Used `pytesseract` with Bengali language support to extract correct text.
+   - **Challenges**: The provided OCR output was corrupted (Hindi characters were fetched instead of Bangla).
+Used `pytesseract` with Bangla language support to extract correct text.
 Unicode normalization (`NFKC`) addressed encoding issues.

 2. **What chunking strategy did you choose (e.g., paragraph-based, sentence-based, character limit)?
 Why do you think it works well for semantic retrieval?**
    - **Strategy**: Sentence-based chunking with a ~200-character limit.